philgeebu/vintkoshop/README.md

 ![alt text](https://www.vintko.com/img/vintko_logo.9b6e233f.png)

-This application and its scripts assume you have nodemon globally installed, and have MongoDB running on port localhost:27017
+This application and its scripts assume you have nodemon globally installed, and have MongoDB running on localhost:27017

 - CD to the 'server' directory
 - Run 'npm install' to populate node_modules